Team building: Role clarification

-This emphasizes improving team members' understanding of their own and others' respective roles and duties.
-This is intended to reduce ambiguity and foster understanding of the importance of structure by activities aimed at defining and adjusting roles.
-It emphasizes the members' interdependence and the value of having each member focus on their own role in the team's success.
+This emphasizes improving team members' understanding of their own roles and duties, as well as those of others.
+It is intended to reduce ambiguity and foster an understanding of the importance of structure through activities aimed at defining and adjusting roles.
+It also emphasizes members' interdependence and the value of each member focusing on their own role in the team's success.